 Two weeks ago, I did the walk for the very last time.
 "The walk" being the walk from the locker room, through the corridors of the boxing establishment, up to the entrance where you wait for your walk-out song.

 Video of the Day

-World champion boxing coach Bill Packer advised his fighters that boxing is much harder than it seems.
+- Do your roadwork (running).
 Many fighters are surprised by just how much cardio it takes to go the distance in a bout.
-Even if you don't love running, get your roadwork in.
-If you can't jog at a good pace for twice as long as your bout will last, you'll run out of gas well before the last bell rings.
+But if you can't jog at a good pace for twice as long as your bout will last, you'll run out of gas well before the last bell rings.

-Have a game plan going into the fight.
-If you had the chance to research your opponent, you should plan how to avoid his strengths and capitalize on his weaknesses.
-If you're going in blind, have a basic strategy for how you'll capitalize on your own strengths while protecting your weak points.
-Talk with your trainer about this ahead of time.
-Fight coach Dave Coffman recommends rehearsing your plan mentally in the days leading up to your fight.
+- Have a game plan.
+Research your opponent and how to avoid his strengths and capitalize on his weaknesses.
+Have a basic strategy for how you'll capitalize on your own strengths while protecting your weak points.

-If you're cutting weight, regardless of the sport, it's best to make weight early.
-Wrestling coach Andy Brick advises getting down to your fighting weight at least a week ahead of time.
+- Make weight early.
 You'll need to maintain that weight over the rest of the week, but maintaining weight allows you to take in more food and fluid than losing weight.
 That extra food and fluid means better performance in the fight.

-You will be very nervous in the minutes before your first bout.
+- Use the bathroom first.
+You'll be very nervous in the minutes before your first bout.
 One common symptom of nervousness is a false sense of needing to use the restroom.
 Once you've gone, you can ignore that sensation.
-However, if you go into the ring actually needing to pee, you're in for some of the longest minutes of your life.